These butter shortbread cookies are the best shortbread cookies! The butter melts in your mouth. Make them, offer them, freeze them.

 - 2 cups salted butter, cold and cut into pieces

-- Preheat oven to 325F, with rack on lower middle position.
+Preheat the oven to 325F, with the rack in the low center position.
 Line baking sheets with parchment paper or silicone mats; set aside.

-- In the bowl of a stand mixer, add butter and brown sugar.
-Using paddle attachment on medium-high speed, mix until fluffy and light, several minutes.
-Add only 3 1/2 cups of the flour and mix on medium-low speed until combined.
+In the bowl of a stand mixer, add butter and brown sugar.
+Using paddle mixer on medium-high speed, beat until light and fluffy, several minutes.
+Add only 3 1/2 cups of flour and mix on medium-low speed until smooth.

-- On a large board, sprinkle 1/2 cup flour to keep dough from sticking to the board.
-Use rubber spatula to transfer dough to the board.
-Knead dough by hand for 5 minutes, adding only as much of the remaining 1/2 cup flour as needed to make a soft dough, while continuing to knead by hand.
-The dough should end up soft and pliable, similar to play-dough, not sticky.
-Work in desired amount of sprinkles, if using.
-(Important Note: You may not end up using all the flour, depending on how your dough feels; it’s important to stop adding flour as soon as your dough feels like soft play dough.)
+On a large board, sprinkle 1/2 cup of flour to prevent dough from sticking to the board.
+Use a rubber spatula to transfer the dough to the board.
+Knead the dough by hand for 5 minutes, adding only the remaining 1/2 cup of flour needed to make a soft dough, while continuing to knead by hand.
+The dough should end up being soft and flexible, like play dough, not sticky.
+Work by adding the desired amount of dusting, if necessary.
+(Important note: you may not end up using all the flour, depending on how your dough feels; it is important to stop adding flour as soon as your dough looks like a soft dough).

-- Divide dough into thirds, wrap tightly, and chill for at least 30 minutes or until firm enough to roll and cut shapes.
-Roll one-third of the dough out to about 1/2 inch thickness (lightly flour board if needed.)
-Either cut into 3×1 rectangular strips, triangles, or use cookie cutter for shapes.
-Place each cookie 2 inches apart on baking sheet.
-Poke cookies with fork to design if not using sprinkles.
+Divide the dough in three, wrap it well and put it in the refrigerator for at least 30 minutes or until it is firm enough to be rolled and cut.
+Roll out one-third of the dough to a thickness of about 2.5 cm (use a lightly floured board if necessary).
+Cut the dough into 3×1 rectangular strips, triangles or use a cookie cutter for shapes.
+Place each cookie 2 inches apart on a baking sheet.
+Prick the cookies with a fork to draw them, otherwise sprinkle them.

-- Bake 15-20 minutes, or until edges are golden brown.
-If your shapes are smaller, bake less time.
-Bake longer for bigger shapes.
-Repeat with the remaining dough, working in batches so dough stays chilled and workable.
+Bake for 15-20 minutes or until edges are golden brown.
+If your shapes are smaller, bake for less time.
+For larger shapes, bake longer.
+Repeat with remaining dough, working in batches to keep the dough cold and easy to work with.

-- Cool completely on wire rack before serving.
-Cookies keep very when sealed airtight, at room temp.
+Cool completely on a wire rack before serving.
+Cookies keep very well when sealed at room temperature.